venkateshbollineni/venkateshbollineni.github.io/index.md

     </p>
     <ul>
       <li>
-        Neural Network Model Comparison on Genome Sequence Detection data: AlexNet vs. NiNNet(Network in Network)
+        <li style="margin-bottom: 4px;">Neural Network Model Comparison on Genome Sequence Detection data: AlexNet vs. NiNNet(Network in Network)</li>

-        Overview
+        <li style="margin-bottom: 4px;">Overview</li>

-        This project compares the performance of two deep learning architectures, AlexNet and NiNNet, using different optimization techniques.
+        <li style="margin-bottom: 4px;">This project compares the performance of two deep learning architectures, AlexNet and NiNNet, using different optimization techniques.
 The models are trained and evaluated on a given genome sequence dataset to analyze their accuracy and classification performance.
-The results are visualized using accuracy curves and confusion matrices.
+The results are visualized using accuracy curves and confusion matrices.</li>
       </li>
     </ul>

-    <p style="margin-top: 12px;">🔹 Project Features: </p>
+    <p style="margin-top: 8px;">🔹 Project Features: </p>
     <ul>
       <li style="margin-bottom: 4px;">✔️ Implementation of AlexNet and NiNNet architectures.</li>
       <li style="margin-bottom: 4px;">✔️ Training with multiple optimizers: SGD, Adam, and RMSprop.</li>